NghiTranVNS/nab-weather-forecast/README.md

 #### [Not yet] 5.
 Acceptance Tests
 #### [Supported] 6.
 Exception handling
 #### [Supported] 7.
 Caching handling
-  - Aplly Core Data to for caching
+  - Aplly Core Data to caching
 #### [Not yet] 8.
 Accessibility for Disability Supports: screen, adjust the display size or font size.
 #### [Supported] 9.
 Entity relationship diagram for the database and solution diagrams for the components, infrastructure design if any
   - See the diagram in the commenent below: